AkhilBodi/Akhilbodi.github.io/README.md

 ## About Me
-Welcome to my world!
-Born a rebel in India, I've always questioned the norm, sparking a lifelong passion for unraveling mysteries.
-With an insatiable curiosity and an unwavering thirst for knowledge, I've embarked on an exhilarating journey of self-discovery and growth.
+Hello world, Welcome to 'my world'!
+Just An Ordinary Man Pursuing Hard Things To Do Something Extraordinary.
+Particularly passionate about Data science, Machine & Deep learning, Mathematics and Physics(Quantum space to be specific).
 [Join me](https://twitter.com/AkhilBodi/status/1620284498717065216) in my journey as I delve into the vibrant landscape of tech and business, exploring the limitless possibilities that the data world has to offer.
-From analyzing intricate data patterns to engineering impactful solutions, I've dedicated myself to mastering the art of turning raw information into transformative insights.
-Working on self to pave the way for an exciting future, filled with innovation and exploration.

 ## Projects
 ### Covid Data Exploration - SQL